rdinch/MathResourceStudio-Help/docs/exercise-sets/Coordinates/graph-lines-in-slope-intercept-form.md

-# Cartesian Coordinates - Single Quadrant
+# Graph Lines in Slope-Intercept Form

-This exercise set provides your students with practice in either identifying or plotting Cartesian coordinates on a single quadrant of a graph.
+The Graph Lines in Slope-Intercept Form provides your students with lots of practice in finding solutions for an equation in order to draw a line on grid.

 ## Change the number of exercises